Chapter 2: Stitches

 At the end of the week, Jinwon was finally able to come home.
 He still needed to come to the rehabilitation center and the hospital for frequent checkups, but other than that, he won’t be going to sleep in his cold, hospital room anymore.
 He was relieved to know he’ll be with his family, but felt bad that he still had no idea who they really were.

 As he waited at the lobby of the hospital, he looked hesitantly at the doors closing and opening.
 He could just get up and leave if he felt like it.
 He had the choice to make a new life—away from those so called “friends” and “families.”
 But even though he wanted to, he knew it would do no good.
-Beyond those glass doors was the world—the world he doesn’t know anymore.
+Beyond those glass doors was the world—the world he wouldn’t recognize.
 Fragments of information still lie in his brain somewhere, but they are definitely not enough to keep him alive out in the dangerous world.
 He needed help no matter how many times he wanted to deny it.

 HaYeon and Stephanie pushed open the glass doors and found their way to him.
 He turned his gaze away feeling unworthy that he couldn’t even remember his own sister or girlfriend.
 A part of him truly wanted to remember, but there weren’t exactly instructions on how to recall them.
 Therapy has not been working well either.